Pen-y-Fan/filament-sakila/README.md

 ```text

  [OK] No errors

 ```

 If PhpStan identifies any problems then review and fix them one by one.

+## Commit hook

+[GrumPHP](https://github.com/phpro/grumphp) has been installed and configured to run a pre-commit hook, when you `git commit` any code ECS, PhpStan and PHPUnit will be automatically run, if any of these fail the commit will be rejected.
+You can always write a rule to bypass the failing code, but it is better to fix the problem.

 ## Filament